-Jaap is also a popular guest on Dutch television: he discusses poetry for network Max, has regularly appeared on chatshows (his novel Zomervacht was named Book of the Month) and recently appeared on VPRO television with his initiative ‘Dichter aan de Lijn’ (Poet on the Line), where he and other poets called people at night during quarantine to read them poetry.
+Jaap is also a popular guest on Dutch television: he discusses poetry for network Max, has regularly been spotted on talk shows (his novel Zomervacht was named Book of the Month on national tv) and recently appeared on VPRO television with his initiative ‘Dichter aan de Lijn’ (Poet on the Line), where he and other poets called people at night during pandemic to read them poetry.